 And a park complex, built by a Swiss botanist.

-Well…what do you know?
+What do you know?
 After almost 30 years, the park was transformed into a Botanical Garden with more than 2000 species.
-Here’s where I wanted to get to! 🙂
+Here’s where I wanted to get to.

 Every time I find myself lost in this little floral paradise, and forget about everything for a couple of hours.

-You will soon realize you’re walking among palm trees, rubber trees, ancient Ginkgo biloba, evergreen magnolia, Metasequoia and large-size cactuses, some of them older than you!
+You will soon realize you’re walking among palm trees, rubber trees, ancient Ginkgo biloba, evergreen magnolia, Metasequoia and large-size cactuses, many of them older than you.